 During the first two weeks of instruction, students will be given diagnostic tests in each of their classes.
 The purpose of these tests is to ensure students have been placed in the appropriate courses.

-At the end of each session, if a student performs well in his/her classes, passes the writing portfolio, and earns a 75% or higher in all four skill areas, he/she moves to the next level, or, in the case of a Level 4 student, moves to non-ELP, mainstream university classes at Purdue Calumet.
+At the end of each session, if a student performs well in his/her classes and earns a 75% or higher in all four skill areas, he/she moves to the next level, or, in the case of a Level 4 student, moves to non-ELP, mainstream university classes at Purdue Calumet.
 Upon successful completion of the ELP, undergraduate students are automatically matriculated into degree programs after filling out a new undergraduate application and change-of-status paperwork.
 Graduate students, however, must obtain 80% in their classes and pass a special Exit Test to be able to start a graduate degree program at PUC.
 The other option is to pass the IELTS with 6.5 or the TOEFL with a minimum total score of 77 in addition to the following sub-scores: Listening 14, Speaking 18, Reading 19, and Writing 18.
-Note: Engineering and Science majors require 88 on the iBT.

 At the end of a session, if a student fails his/her speaking and listening courses but passes his/her reading and writing courses for example, the student is permitted to advance to the next level in only the reading and writing courses.
 The student must repeat the speaking and listening courses the following semester.
 In this case, he/she will be a split-level student the following semester.
 There are some instances, for example, where a Level 4 student has failed only one course.
 This student is permitted to enroll in non-ELP (regular) university classes (up to 9 credit hours) but must repeat the final ELP class before fully exiting the ELP.